-On the 4th day, Mr. Shyam Divan had started his argument on the capability of surveillance by the State using the Aadhaar architecture.
+On the 4th day, Mr. Shyam Divan began describing the capability of surveillance the Aadhaar architecture would grant the State.
 Today, he continued his arguments by referring to ECHR cases where surveillance programmes or directives were struck down by the European Court of Human Rights.
 He referred to Zakharov v Russia, a case about interception of telecommunication in Russia.
 The ECHR held that such interception violates Article 8 of the European Convention on Human Rights.
 Relying on Zakharov, Mr Divan argued that for a system of surveillance like Aadhaar, without effective remedies and checks, an individual does not have to prove that he is under specific surveillance.
-The existence of legislations which makes surveillance a possibility is enough to constitute violation of privacy.
+The existence of legislations which makes surveillance a possibility is enough to constitute a violation of privacy.
 He submitted that ‘in views of the risks that surveillance has in undermining democracy, its necessity must be demonstrated’.

 Mr Divan then cited Digital Rights Ireland v Minister for Communications, which dealt with the European Directive 2006/24 that allowed retention of electronic communication data of all users.
 The ECHR held that the data retention directive exceeded proportionality, and highlighted that the user data should not be stored for any amount of time than necessary for the purpose.
 Thus, even when data retention is justified in the larger interest of prevention of crimes, a court must scrutinise it carefully.
 Alluding to the Aadhaar, he argued that data aggregation in the program is too widespread and disproportionate to the social goals sought to be achieved by it.